SummerSlam (1995)

 The 1995 SummerSlam was the eighth annual SummerSlam professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
 It took place on August 27, 1995, at the Pittsburgh Civic Arena in Pittsburgh, Pennsylvania.
 A total of nine matches were contested at the event.

-The main event that was for the WWF Championship competed between Diesel and King Mabel.
+The main event was for the WWF Championship, and was between Diesel, and King Mabel.
 Diesel retained the championship, pinning Mabel after performing a clothesline off the second rope.
-There were three matches on the undercard that had more build-up than other matches: The Undertaker defeated Kama in a Casket match; Bret Hart defeated Isaac Yankem by disqualification after Yankem and Jerry Lawler attacked Hart while Hart was in the "hangman" position.
+There were three matches on the undercard that had more build-up than other matches: The Undertaker defeated Kama in a Casket match; Bret Hart defeated Isaac Yankem by disqualification after Yankem, and Jerry Lawler attacked Hart while Hart was in the "hangman" position.
 The third match on the undercard that had significant build-up was Shawn Michaels versus Razor Ramon in a feud for the WWF Intercontinental Championship.
 The two faced off in a Ladder match, with Michaels retaining the title.

 The pay-per-view received a 0.9 buyrate, equivalent to approximately 205,000 buys in 1995 (1.0 equated to roughly 230,000 homes in the domestic market that year).
-Although this was up on the buyrate for the In Your House 2 pay-per-view which took place the previous month, the buyrate was down on the 1994 SummerSlam event, which received a 1.3 buyrate.
+Although this was up on the budget for the In Your House 2 pay-per-view, which took place the previous month, the budget was down on the 1994 SummerSlam event, which received a 1.3 buyrate.

-Summerslam 1995 was the last WWF PPV before the Monday Night Wars era of September 4, 1995, to March 26, 2001, during which WWF's Raw and World Championship Wrestling's Nitro competed for ratings in a weekly Monday night time slot, which is now widely seen as the "golden age" of pro-wrestling.
+Summerslam 1995 was the last WWF PPV before the Monday Night War era of September 4, 1995 to March 26, 2001, during which WWF's Raw, and World Championship Wrestling's Nitro competed for ratings in a weekly Monday night time slot, which is now widely seen as the "golden age" of pro-wrestling.

 Production

 Background

-SummerSlam is an annual pay-per-view (PPV), produced every summer by the World Wrestling Federation (WWF, now WWE) since 1988.
-Dubbed "The Biggest Party of the Summer," it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, and was considered one of the "Big Five" PPVs, along with King of the Ring.
+SummerSlam is an annual pay-per-view (PPV) produced every August by the World Wrestling Federation (WWF, now WWE) since 1988.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, and was considered one of the "Big Five" PPVs, along with King of the Ring.
 It has since become considered WWF's second biggest event of the year behind WrestleMania.
-The 1995 event was the eighth event in the SummerSlam chronology and the first to take place on a Sunday as the previous seven events aired on a Monday.
+The 1995 event was the eighth event in the SummerSlam chronology, and the first to take place on a Sunday as the previous seven events aired on a Monday.
 It was scheduled to be held on August 27, 1995, at the Pittsburgh Civic Arena in Pittsburgh, Pennsylvania.